 - Participation in the Early European Books Library Advisory Board, to advise and support the development of ProQuest’s EEB (Early European Books) collections.

-- Work on the programme for the 4th LIBER Workshop on Digital Curation (2016) has begun.
+- Work on the programme for the 4th LIBER Workshop on Digital Curation (SUB Göttingen, 13-14 November 2017) is well under way.

 - The Forum plans to prepare a high-level overview of technical issues that are being approached in a variety of projects and library workflows and to present these as fact sheets through the LIBER website (e.g. Digital curation, Image recognition, Viewers for cultural heritage material).
 The aim is to raise awareness of these activities to ensure that work is not duplicated and to stimulate collaboration rather than parallel developments.